#worldmentalhealthday Inspiring words by Rupi Kaur. Also, if this man isn’t my spirit animal, I don’t know what else is.

-This was supposed to be an Instagram post, but you all know I talk too much.
-So I made it a blog post.
+This blog post was supposed to be an Instagram post, but you all know I talk too much, so I made it a blog post.
 There have been new group members in our Facebook group.
 Newly diagnosed and all the people I’ve interacted with one on one and more mostly say that they won’t enjoy life anymore, they won’t be able to socialize or anything.
 And you know I get that so well.
-I get how you choose to eat something in the restaurant, so you don’t make people feel bad and just how you want to get out the house and just enjoy people without being pitied.
+I understand how you choose to eat something in the restaurant, so you don’t make people feel bad and just how you want to get out of the house and enjoy people without being pitied.
 I get it so much I wrote a blog post on cheating and what I lost, “Diary of a Mad Allergy Woman.“

 But now 2 years later, what I don’t get is the pure laziness or weakness of people we have social interactions with, the non-allergic folks.
 Why is there an invisible understanding that the allergic people have to accommodate the nonallergic people’s feelings?
 Like who started that, that the norm is more important than health, and if someone cannot be normal then we should stay away from them.
 Arg!